At the end of the 18th century, artists began to reject the ideas of the Enlightenment which prioritized reason above all. They wanted to consider...

 Before leaving Switzerland, Fuseli had a mentor, Johann Jakob Bodmer, who was incredibly important to him and who shaped his later career.
 Homer, the Nibelungenlied, Dante, Shakespeare, and Milton were all to become the principal sources of inspiration for his art.
 He was also loosely associated with the Sturm und Drang movement.
 He was able to study a wide range of humanist studies and languages.

-.
-Involved from the outset in 1786 with John Boydell’s scheme for employing the most talented artists of the day on a Shakespeare Gallery, he devoted most of his time to paintings of Shakespearean.
+Fuseli established his reputation with The Nightmare in 1780.
+In 1786, he got involved in John Boydell’s scheme for employing the most talented artists of the day to the Shakespeare Gallery, and Fuseli devoted most of his time to paintings of Shakespearean themes.

 In 1799, Fuseli exhibited a series of paintings from subjects furnished by the works of John Milton, with an aspiration to form a Milton gallery comparable to Boydell’s Shakespeare gallery.
 Unfortunately, Fuseli’s idea turned out to be unsuccessful and he was forced to close it in 1800.

 Fuseli was largely neglected after his death until his rediscovery in the early 20th century by Expressionist painters and Surrealist artists, who admired his Romantic subjectivism, complex symbolism, and bold composition.
 He is now known as a precursor of these movements.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!